 Why Posting on Social Media After an Accident Can Hurt Your Case

-After being in an accident that was caused by someone else’s negligent actions, you’re probably in pain from your injuries and in shock from what you’ve experienced.
+After being in a car accident that was caused by someone else’s negligent actions, you’re probably in pain from your injuries and in shock from what you’ve experienced.
 And understandably so.
 You’ve just gone through a potentially life-altering event.

-While it may be difficult to consider, it’s important that you protect your right to be compensated by the person who harmed you.
+While it may be challenging, you must protect your right to be compensated by the person who harmed you.
 You don’t want to inadvertently do anything that can negatively impact the compensation you may be owed.

 How Your Social Media Posts Can Compromise Your Claim

-For example, if the insurance company finds that you posted something on social media that is contrary to what you stated in your claim, the insurance company may use your post to try to show that your claim wasn’t valid.
+For example, if the insurance company finds that you posted something on social media contrary to what you stated in your claim, the insurance company may use your post to show that your claim wasn’t valid.

 Seeking Compensation for Your Injuries

-Once you hire an attorney, your attorney will investigate the accident to help determine what caused it and your injuries and who was at fault.
-Determining who injured you and finding evidence that demonstrates that you were harmed in the accident are vital to the validity and strength of your claim or case.
+Once you hire an attorney, your attorney will investigate the accident to help determine what caused your injuries and who was at fault.
+Determining who injured you and finding evidence that demonstrates that you were harmed in the accident is vital to the validity and strength of your personal injury lawsuit.

-In most cases, you or your lawyer can file a claim with your own insurance company to apply your PIP (personal injury protection) benefits to your accident-related medical expenses.
+In most cases, you or your lawyer can file a claim with your insurance company to apply your PIP (personal injury protection) benefits to your accident-related medical expenses.

-After that, you and your attorney can turn to the insurance company of the at-fault party.
-Your lawyer will negotiate with the insurance company for you to get compensation that is equal to the value of your claim.
+Afterward, you and your attorney can contact the at-fault party’s insurance company.
+Your lawyer will negotiate with the insurance company for you to get compensation equal to the value of your claim.